Equivariant homotopic distance: Equivariant fibrations

 \section{Equivariant fibrations}

-In this section, we aim to estimate the equivariant homotopic distance between fibre-preserving, equivariant maps of $G$-fibrations in terms of the equivariant homotopic distance between the corresponding $G$-maps on the fibres and the equivariant LS category of the base space.
+In this section, we estimate the equivariant homotopic distance between fibre-preserving $G$-maps of $ G$-fibrations in terms of the induced distance on the fibres and the equivariant Lusternik–Schnirelmann category of the base.